-Governors' Indemnities
+Trustees' Indemnities

-The Academy is a member of the ESFA Risk Protection Arrangement ('RPA') which includes both Governors' liability (with a limit of £10,000,000 for any one loss in any one membership year) and professional indemnity cover (which is unlimited).
+The Academy is a member of the ESFA Risk Protection Arrangement ('RPA') which includes both trustees' liability (with a limit of £10,000,000 for any one loss in any one membership year) and professional indemnity cover (which is unlimited).

-Method of Recruitment and Appointment or Election of Governors
+Method of Recruitment and Appointment or Election of Trustees

-Foundation and Co-Opted Governors are subject to retirement by rotation but are eligible for re-election at the meeting at which they retire.
-Parent Governors, Teacher Governors and Staff Governors are elected by a ballot of their respective constituencies.
-Governors retire after four years in office, except the Headmaster who is ex-officio.
+Foundation and Co-Opted trustees are subject to retirement by rotation but are eligible for re-election at the meeting at which they retire.
+Parent trustees, Teacher trustees and Staff trustees are elected by a ballot of their respective constituencies.
+Trustees retire after four years in office, except the Headteacher who is exofficion

-Policies and Procedures Adopted for the Induction and Training of Governors
+Policies and Procedures Adopted for the Induction and Training of Trustees

-The training and induction provided for new Governors will depend on their existing experience.
+The training and induction provided for new trustees will depend on their existing experience.
 Where necessary induction provides training on charity and educational legal and financial matters.
-All new Governors are given a tour of the Academy and the chance to meet with staff and students.
-All Governors are provided with copies of policies, procedures, minutes, accounts, budgets, plans and other documents that they will need to undertake their role as Governors.
+All new trusteees are given a tour of the Academy and the chance to meet with staff and students.
+All trustees are provided with copies of and access to online policies, procedures, minutes, accounts, budgets, plans and other documents that they will need to undertake their role as trustees.
+Safeguarding training is provided to trustees in line with the requirements of Keeping Children Safe in Education (which is the statutory guidance for schools).
+The training and induction provided for trustees is regularly reviewed.